Kiribati: Politics

 The Constitution of Kiribati, promulgated 12 July 1979, provides for free and open elections in a parliamentary democratic republic.

 The executive branch consists of a president (te Beretitenti), a vice-president and a cabinet.
 The president, who is also chief of the cabinet, is directly elected by the citizens, after the legislature nominates three or four persons from among its members to be candidates in the ensuing presidential election.
 The president is limited to serving three four-year terms, and remains a member of the assembly.
-The cabinet is composed of the president, vice-president, and 13 ministers (appointed by the president) who are also ministers of parliament.
+The cabinet is composed of the president, vice-president, and 13 ministers (appointed by the president) who are also members of parliament.

 The legislative branch is the unicameral Maneaba ni Maungatabu (House of Assembly).
 Its members are elected, including by constitutional mandate, a nominated representative of the Banaban people in Rabi Island, Fiji (Banaba, former Ocean Island), in addition to, until 2016, the attorney general, who served as an ex officio member from 1979 to 2016.
 Legislators serve for a four-year term.

-The constitutional provisions governing administration of justice are similar to those in other former British possessions in that the judiciary is free from governmental interference.
+The constitutional provisions governing administration of justice are similar to those in other former British colonies in that the judiciary is free from governmental interference.
 The judicial branch is made up of the High Court (in Betio) and the Court of Appeal.
 The president appoints the presiding judges.

 Local government is through island councils with elected members.
 Local affairs are handled in a manner similar to town meetings in colonial America.
 Island councils make their own estimates of revenue and expenditure and generally are free from central government controls.
 There are a total of 21 inhabited islands in Kiribati.
 Each inhabited island has its own council.
-Since independence, Kiribati is no longer divided into districts (see Subdivisions of Kiribati).
+Kiribati is currently divided into 5 districts: Northern Kiribati, Central Kiribati, Southern Kiribati, South Tarawa, and Line & Phoenix.

 Kiribati has formal political parties but their organisation is quite informal.
 Ad hoc opposition groups tend to coalesce around specific issues.
 There is universal suffrage at age 18.
-Today the only recognisable parties are the Boutokaan Kiribati Moa Party, former Boutokaan te Koaua, and Tobwaan Kiribati Party.
+Today the main political parties are the Boutokaan Kiribati Moa Party, former Boutokaan te Koaua, and Tobwaan Kiribati Party.